Easily Increase Your Lifespan Today by Reading More!

 But nothing beats what happens in your brain when you pick up a physical book.
 There are many ways to digest the contents of the book, and while all learning is great, a little fun fact is that reading a physical book provides you with so much more than other styles of digesting information (including e-books).

 It's not that consuming literature is ever a bad thing.
-Audiobooks, e-books (where are my other Kindle fans at!?), etc. are all great, but we will just be discussing the benefits of reading a physical book in this article.
+Audiobooks, e-books (where are my other Kindle fans at!?), etc., are all great, but we will just be discussing the benefits of reading a physical book in this article.
 Because what happens in your brain when you actually read the book, physically hold it, versus listening to it, is different.
 As I said, audiobooks are great, and consuming literature is great in all forms.
 The benefits are just different.

 When we read e-books or consume audiobooks, etc., we miss out on what's called "spatial navigability."
 Humans rely on location cues as a way of navigating the world, and by reading a physical book, you are able to touch the pages and see where they end, providing you with more in-depth information.